 Islamic New Year and the first of the month of Muharram, where Muslims celebrate the Prophet Muhammad's migration from Mecca to Medina.
 For Shi'as the first ten days are a period of mourning culminating in Ashura Day, commemorating the martyrdom of Imam Husayn.

 Birthday of Guru Nanak

 Birthday of founder of Sikhism.
-This is the holiest festival of the Sikhs which is celebrated over a three day period.
+This is one of the holiest of the Sikhs which is celebrated over a three day period.

 Buddha Day